willswank/dotnet-Peons/README.md

 	var integers = Dummies.Of<int>()
 	var colors = Dummies.Of<ConsoleColor>();

+#### For... ####

+Some solutions may find it useful to attach dummies of their own, proprietary classes.
+This can be accomplished using extension methods and the `Dummies` instance exposed by `Dummies.For`.

+	// Given an extension method Whatever and class Whatever IEnumerable<Whatever> dummies = Dummies.For.Whatever;

 ### IEnumerable<T>.AndNull() ###

 Converts an IEnumerable of a value type to an IEnumerable of that value type as